nateewall/USBreweriesAnalysis/README.md

 require(RColorBrewer)

-- How many breweries are present in each state?
+#How many breweries are present in each state?

 BreweryStates <- summary(Breweries$State)

--Print in sorted order
+#Print in sorted order

 sort(BreweryStates, decreasing = T)